andyvroberts/purple/design.md

 | 2020 Yearly (Azure) | 2,338 | 55 secs. |

 To complete the design, there are now some additional steps required.
 - Determine when the Outcode records for the monthly update file have changed.
-Triger this process daily
+Triger this process on a timer.
-    - Read the file and create a distinct list of Outcode RowKeys and at the end, hash each set per Outcode
+    - Read the file and create a distinct list of Outcodes, totaling the price value of all price records as they are processed
-    - Read configuration for the previous hash of each Outcode
+    - Read configuration for the previous price total of each Outcode
-    - If the hash is different, send a message to the "Execution" storage queue with the outcode as the payload
+    - If the total is different, send a message to the "Execution" storage queue with the outcode as the payload
-    - If the hash is different, replace the new hash value into the configuration record
+    - If the total is different, replace the new total value into the configuration record
     - Create a Function App that is triggered by a message in the "Execution" storage queue and process the insert for the outcode given
     - Execute the Outcode specific Queue insert process